 This sounds like a huge job.
 How will we ever get it done?

 Keep in mind that most health programs are often further along in the process than they realize.
 Many health programs already have policies and procedures in place for most of the standards.
-Individual departments may already have started at least some quality improvement activities and GPRA data is a great place to start.
+Individual departments may already have started at least some quality improvement activities and Government Performance and Results Act (GPRA) data is a great place to start.

 As you go along, you will find that team meetings and staff education are a big part of the process.
 There should be a constant reappraisal of all departments and standards to insure that accreditation activities and quality improvement monitors are pertinent and comprehensive.
 You may find improvements in cost containment and clinic effectiveness.

-One Indian health facility in California has received accreditation through the Joint Commission on Accreditation of Health Care Organizations:
+Two Indian health facilities in California have received accreditation through the Joint Commission:

-Eleven Indian health facilities in California are accredited through the Accreditation Association for Ambulatory Health Care:
+Seventeen Indian health facilities in California are accredited through the Accreditation Association for Ambulatory Health Care (AAAHC):

 - Central Valley Indian Health, Inc.